arg-tech/CEASystem/README.md

   * full_scoring_matrix: list of list of floats; Matrix, where rows are corresponding to the <i>ordered_hypothesises</i> and cols are corresponding to the <i>full_ordered_evidences</i>.
 An (i,j) cell contains a score for the i-th element from <i>ordered_hypothesises</i> and j-th element from <i>full_ordered_evidences</i>. -1000 means that this evidence was removed from the consideration completely (because of irrelevance) for all facts.
 0 means that for this particular fact this specific evidence was not considered as relevant.
 Values from -1 to +1 indicates the score, on how the evidence supported the fact. -1 being highly against, +1 meaning in favor.
   * full_ordered_evidences: list of string, ordered evidences for the columns of <i>full_scoring_matrix</i>.
   * filtered_scoring_matrix: list of lists of floats; the same matrix, as <i>full_scoring_matrix</i>, but without the <i>dropped_evidences</i>.
+  * ordered_hypothesises_nodeids: list of dicts; meta info of nodes retrieved from the graph.
+Reordered info based on decision scores per hypothesis.
+It is required for the article generation (separate service).
+  * structure_hypothesis_graph: list of dicts; relationships between the nodes (cut of the graph).
+It is required for the article generation (separate service).

 ## Customizing behavior